 Bringing .Net core libraries to Linux and Mac

 - An official distribution of the core .Net libraries would be made available for both Linux and Mac platforms

-- With this development would be possible using .Net on both these platforms making .Net truly cross platform
+- With this development would be possible to use .Net on both these platforms making .Net truly cross-platform

 - A fully featured Visual Studio IDE with all the productivity features and IDE extensibility capabilities is available for free download